missoso/my-try-EDA-install-script/README.md

 https://docs.eda.dev/25.8/getting-started/try-eda/#try-eda

-But before you run the "make-eda" (the final step after all the downloads are done) there is one step required so that it will work with the clab connector
+But before running the "make-eda" (the final step after all the downloads) there is one step required so that it will work with the clab connector

 Edit the prefs.mk and set simulate to false !